 If the marriage is less than two years old on the date of the approval of the AOS application, then the foreign national will be granted “conditional residence”.
-Conditional residence or conditional Green Card is only valid for two years.
-In the 90 days preceding the expiration of the card, which is the two year anniversary of the receipt of conditional residence, the Form I-751, Petition to Remove the Conditions of Residence must be filed.
+The Conditional Green Card is only valid for two years.
+In the 90 days preceding the expiration of the card, which is the two-year anniversary of the receipt of conditional residence, the Form I-751, Petition to Remove the Conditions of Residence must be filed.
 The form must be signed by both spouses, with a few exceptions.
 This form must be submitted before the card expires.

 The foreign national spouse, who is now a legal permanent resident, will be eligible to apply for naturalization to become a U.S. Citizen after 3 years, as opposed to 5 years, as long as all other eligibility criteria are met.